d12frosted/elpa-mirror/melpa/vunit-mode-readme.txt

 is also user configurable.
 For a full list of available configurations run "M-x customize" and search for vunit.

+Keys highlighted in blue will execute the specified action and quit the vunit-mode command window.
+The ones marked in red, however, will add additional flags to the actions available in blue.

 The default keybinding to invoke vunit-mode is "C-x x".